shburkha/mi2_SimonBurkhardt/README.md

 all the other images were created in Adobe Illustrator.
 You can find the Illustrator file in the assets folder.

 ## Installation
 Phaser3 requires you to run the game on a local web server.
+Start the index.html thats inside of the "gameFiles" Folder on that server.
 While developing this game I used the build-in server from Webstorm.